 In our previous osteoarthritis FAQ article, we shared some common questions that our team of physios get regarding osteoarthritis.
-Osteoarthritis affects over 10% of adults and 20% of elderly in Singapore.
+Osteoarthritis affects over 10% of adults and 20% of the elderly in Singapore.
 Some may relate osteoarthritis as a condition that mainly affects older people – however, there is an increasing number of cases where osteoarthritis has affected younger adults.

 In this article, we answer some common questions and misconceptions that people may have when it comes to managing osteoarthritis and whether or not exercising is good or bad.

 No!
 While you may worry that exercising with OA could harm your joints and cause further pain and injury, research shows that people with OA can and should exercise.
 In fact, exercise is considered the most effective, non-drug treatment for reducing pain and improving movement in patients with osteoarthritis.

 Walking is a low impact exercise, which is free and easy to do.
 Walking has many benefits.
 As an aerobic exercise, it helps to improve circulation, improve blood pressure, and strengthen your heart.
 It also tones your muscles and builds bone density.

 It still doesn’t make sense to me that exercise is good for OA.
 More activity/exercise gives me more pain.

 Is it difficult for you to believe that exercise is good for OA joints?
 Do you believe your OA joint is eventually going to wear out?
 Do you have trouble wrapping your head around how muscles can help a joint condition?
 What goes through your mind when you feel pain in your joints?